giltesa/Stair-Light-Controller/README.md

 # Stair Light - Controller [IN PROGRESS]

-This project contains 3 boards for making a LED light controller for using with stairs, corridors, or anything where people can cross, and you want to control light effects automatically.
+This project contain 3 boards for making a LED light controller for using with stairs, corridors, or anything where people can cross, and you want to control light effects automatically.

 Boards: